radahugo7R/Term1/timeline.md

   Jetbrains (https://github.com/github/gitignore/blob/main/Python.gitignore
   / https://github.com/github/gitignore/blob/main/Global/JetBrains.gitignore)
 - Inited a base GitHub repo using git cmd line, connected it to my Term1 GitHub Repo
+- Used conventional commits, explain more about them in documentation
 - Followed the sudo code and re-created it in python.
 Used a lot of google/stack overflow
 - I've got extremely limited knowledge in Python but sufficient knowledge in other languages that I was able to effectively use google to re-create the game in a relatively quick timespan.